Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Minimizing gradient for unconstrained convex problems

 \subsection{Convergence analysis}

 We outline some basic ideas of our convergence analysis before diving into technical details.
-The main concept behind our analysis of \cref{alg:proposed_unconstrained} is to bound the gradient norm $\|\nabla f(x_s)\|$ by using the distances between $x_i$ and $x_i^*$, $i = 0, \ldots, s$.
-Then we will study the convergence properties

-in terms of these distances thanks to the strong convexity and accumulative regularization terms in \cref{eq:subproblem_unconstrained}.
+The main concept behind our analysis of Algorithm~\ref{alg:proposed_unconstrained} is to bound the gradient norm $\|\nabla f(x_s)\|$ by using the distances between $x_i$ and $x_i^*$, $i = 0, \ldots, s$.
+Then we will study the convergence properties in terms of these distances thanks to the strong convexity and accumulative regularization terms in \eqref{eq:subproblem_unconstrained}.
+Specifically, noting the $L$-Lipschitz continuity of $\nabla f(x)$ and using the optimality condition $\nabla f_s(x_s^*)=\nabla f(x_s^*) + \sigma_s(x_s^* - \xu_s) = 0$ at $x_s^*$, we have